 Before you hit the road again, don’t miss the chance to visit the unique and captivating gift shops.
 It’s fantastic to browse and collect rare and exclusive souvenirs that you will not see again after leaving Route 66 or even Seligman.

 The shops are a haven for souvenir hunters and filled with a variety of iconic Route 66 and Western USA souvenirs such as magnets, maps, postcards and personalized key rings, printed with the iconic ‘Route 66’ and ‘Arizona’ signs.
-They are mostly made in the USA and some of them are even handmade by the native Americans.
+They are mostly made in the USA and some of them are even handmade by the native Americans, check out that’s clean maids.
 Got to be the best present ever, right?

 Seligman is a fascinating town to take a brief rest in during your road trip journey, with its early 20th century appearance and roadside architectural style.
 The residents maintain a very tourist-friendly atmosphere and for a while, you too can become part of this unique experience, surrounded by sunshine, lovely music and Americana vibes.
 After recharging in Seligman, you will feel reinvigorated, a little nostalgic and ready to hit the road again!